sparkflows/sparkflows-docs/docs/operating/installing-mysql.rst

 Inorder to Access MySQL from Remote PC, run below command::

+ CREATE USER 'root'@'%' IDENTIFIED BY 'password';
- GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'password' WITH GRANT OPTION;
+ GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;
  FLUSH PRIVILEGES;

 NOTES * The Port on which MYSQL Running ie 3306, should be accessible from target machine.